-The financial reporting entity as defined by Governmental Accounting Standards Board (GASB) Statement 14 consists of the primary government, organizations for which the primary government is financially accountable, and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading.
+The financial reporting entity as defined by Governmental Accounting Standards Board (GASB) Statement 14 (as amended by GASB Statement 61) consists of the primary government, organizations for which the primary government is financially accountable, and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading.
 This definition of the reporting entity is based primarily on the notion of financial accountability as the "cornerstone of all financial reporting in government."